shmcgrath/shmcgrath-com/content/pages/aboutme.rst

 When coding in my free time, I typically use Python.
 I have a couple of one shot scripts on Github and am working on a package that would move saved URLs between various websites.
 Most of my Python work is done in Vim / the terminal and my dotfiles are also on Github.

 In my free time I like to watch sports, read, and play video games.
-I have built several OLKBs (orto-linear keyboards) and tinker with running various services on my Arch Linux powered server.
+I have built several OLKBs (ortho-linear keyboards) and tinker with running various services on my Arch Linux powered server.